 But if you would still like to reduce waste and reduce your use of paper napkins and disposable washcloths, consider washable, reusable washcloths for the environmental benefits.
 The less we use the less is wasted and the cleaner our world.
 Everyone ends up paying a pretty penny for waste clean up.

 Avoid Cross Contamination: Tips to Follow

-When it comes to cleaning, like anything else be careful not to cross contaminate.
+When it comes to cleaning, like anything else be careful not to cross-contaminate.
 Do not use the napkin you used to clean up raw chicken juice to dry dishes.
 This sounds like common sense, right?
-Well, when distracted or if all the rags are the same color and if the rags are laying around and not put away right away it can get confusing when or how a napkins was used.
-Don't leave used rags laying around.
+Well, when distracted or if all the rags are the same color and if the rags are laying around and not put away right away it can get confusing when or how a napkin was used.
+Don't leave used rags lying around.

 Separate in the wash too.
 If you can't tell the napkins or rags apart stitch a small colored circle into one of the corners of each cloth.
 For example, green for kitchen, blue for floor, red for restroom, etc.